KrisTovski/gbapp/README.md

 This "booksy like" app was inspired by a small local gym in my condominium.
 The gym's located in the basement of the block consisting of rooms: gym and cardio.
 Due to the small size, there is a limit of people who can exercise at the same time (4 in gym and 3 in cardio).
+I have included these requirements in my application.

 ## Technologies ![Java](images/logos/java.png)![Spring Boot](images/logos/spring-boot-logo.png)![Maven](images/logos/maven.png)![Hibernate](images/logos/hibernate.png)![MySQL](images/logos/mysql.png)![Spring Boot](images/logos/spring.png)![Spring Boot](images/logos/thymeleaf.png)